RobinDaugherty/Unitime/README.md

 ## To Do

-- [ ] Fix the font width so that the time is monospaced.
 - [ ] Make sure App Nap is taking into account the visibility of the status bar.
 - [ ] Persist settings
 - [ ] Add "Open at Startup" setting